immunant/IA2-Phase2/README.md

 $ gcc /path/to/wrapper_output_file.c -shared -Wl,--version-script,/path/to/wrapper_output_file.c.syms -loriginal -DCALLER_PKEY=0 -o libwrapper.so
 ```

-Again `CALLER_PKEY` should be set to a value between 0-14 depending on the caller's protection key or `NO_PKEY` if the caller is untrusted.
+Again `CALLER_PKEY` should be set to a value between 0-14 depending on the caller's protection key or `UNTRUSTED` if the caller is untrusted.

 The user application can then link against libwrapper.so using the rewritten
 header.
 For testing you will likely need to add `-Wl,-rpath=path/to/libs` so